On this page

 Goods and Services Tax (GST)

-You need to register for GST if your expected or current turnover is $75,000 or over.
+You need to register for GST if your expected or current annual turnover is $75,000 or over.

 If you employ people, you will have responsibilities, including employee payroll tax and PAYG (including reporting and paying tax on fringe benefits) and superannuation payments for any eligible employees.